 The reason behind setting aggressive–and sometimes unrealistic–goals is that even if you don't achieve them, your client will be better off than when you started.

-The challenge with setting these kinds of "shoot for the moon" goals is that you run the risk of constantly underperforming–which is never a good look for a marketing agency.
-That's why it's important, if your client uses the OKR framework, to clarify that the goal is not 100% success for every goal.
+That's why it's important, if your client uses the OKR framework, to clarify if the goal is to hit 100% success for every goal.
+For most who are using OKR vs KPI frameworks, the targets are set high to encourage pushing boundaries.
 In fact, getting close to 100% completion on all of your OKRs typically means they were not ambitious enough.

 Example of an Objective and Key Results (OKR)